chi-bias-trust/chi-bias-trust.github.io/index.md

 # Workshop Goal
 This 90–minute workshop invites diverse researchers from HCI, human–centred AI, cognitive psychology, interaction design, and related fields to collaboratively explore how cognitive biases influence trust calibration in human–AI interaction and establish a research agenda.
 We will explore how biases emerge across the human–AI interaction pipeline, what design strategies can mitigate or even harness these heuristics, and what methods are needed to study these dynamics effectively.
 Through a highly interactive 90-minute session, participants will map out open challenges, brainstorm tensions and solutions, chart future research directions, and share perspectives from their own diverse disciplinary lenses.
 Through this workshop, we aim to build a shared understanding of how cognitive biases influence trust in evolving AI systems, and derive a forward-looking, bias-aware research agenda that promotes appropriate trust in human–AI interaction.

+# Participation

+<h1 style="text-align: center;"> Submission</h1>
+<h1 style="text-align: center;"> March 1, 2026, 11:59 PM (Anywhere on Earth)</h1>

+<h1 style="text-align: center;"> Notification</h1>
+<h1 style="text-align: center;"> March 21, 2026</h1>

+<h1 style="text-align: center;"> Workshop</h1>
+<h1 style="text-align: center;"> TBA</h1>

+<h1 style="text-align: center;"> Contact</h1>
+<h1 style="text-align: center;"> bias4trust.chiws@gmail.com</h1>

+NOTE: No Additional Cost for Participation — participation in workshops is included with conference registration and does not require an additional fee for attendees.

+We invite participants to submit a paper in one of the following forms:
+(1) an essay (1–2 pages) stating their research background and motivation for attending this workshop, (2) a short / abridged paper (2–4 pages excluding references) presenting research contributions that align with one or more of the workshop topics.

+Submissions should follow the CHI Extended Abstract template [https://chi2026.acm.org/chi-publication-formats/] and will be evaluated based on relevance.

+Please submit via the Google form: https://forms.gle/8gCa1TAffyNEyA2T9

 #<div class="toc" markdown="1">
 #{% for lesson in site.pages %}